 The Exonet Story

-It is fair to say that I have been deeply involved in Exonet (a.k.a. exo-net, Exonet6 and MYOB EXO), since the day I cut the first line of its source code back in 1997, through to today, in my role as CEO of Enprise Solutions, New Zealand's leading MYOB EXO / EXONET sales, support and development partner.
+It is fair to say that I have been deeply involved in Exonet (a.k.a. exo-net, Exonet6 and MYOB Exo), since the day I cut the first line of its source code back in 1997, through to today, in my role as CEO of Enprise Group, which is New Zealand and Australia's leading MYOB Exo / Exonet sales, support and development partner.

 I've often been asked, what made me take on such a crazily ambitious task as writing an accounting software package and how did Exonet rise to Australasian prominence so quickly?
 Who were the people and what were the events behind Exonet that got it to where it is today?
 Publishing this information is something I've always intended to do – and finally I've got around to doing it.
 So here goes...